Best Vehicle for Ayodhya to Varanasi Family Trip — 2026 Honest Guide

 Alternate Route NH-31 via Jaunpur Bypass (5–8 km shorter; avoids town centers)

-Travel Time 3.5–4 hours under normal traffic
+Travel Time by Road 3.5–4 hours under normal traffic

-Best Departure Time 4:30–5:00 AM from Ayodhya → arrive Varanasi by 9 AM before temple queues build
+Best Departure Time 4:30–5:00 AM → arrive by 9 AM before the crowds build

 Toll — Car / Innova ~₹295–₹375 one way (FASTag)